fkie-cad/SNAFUzz/Readme.md

 ## Internals

-The hypervisor (`hypervisor.c`) is implemented using the [Windows Hypervisor Platform APIs](https://learn.microsoft.com/en-us/virtualization/api/hypervisor-platform/hypervisor-platform).
+The hypervisor ([`hyperv.c`](src/hyperv.c)/[`kvm.c`](src/kvm.c)) is implemented using the [Windows Hypervisor Platform APIs](https://learn.microsoft.com/en-us/virtualization/api/hypervisor-platform/hypervisor-platform).
-Devices are based on a custom implementation of the VMBUS (`vmbus.c`) and consist of a framebuffer, an SCSI-disk, a PS/2-keyboard and an absolutely positioned HID-mouse.
+Devices are based on a custom implementation of the VMBUS ([`vmbus.c`](src/vmbus.c)) and consist of a framebuffer, an SCSI-disk, a PS/2-keyboard and an absolutely positioned HID-mouse.

-Guest physical memory (`memory_unit.c`) is simply virtual memory on the host.
+Guest physical memory ([`memory_unit.c`](src/memory_unit.c)) is simply virtual memory on the host.
 Each thread has its own copy of the physical memory, which gets copied in on first access and is reset by remembering dirty pages.
 Guest virtual memory translations are cached in a TLB (Translation Lookaside Buffer).
 Extra-permission pages are looked up in a parallel page-table and are also cached in the TLB.
 The TLB is also used inside the JIT (Just-In-Time compiler) to speed up memory-lookups.

-The JIT (`jit.c`) lifts basic blocks of guest instructions, changing each one to translate guest virtual memory and use a register struct instead of the host registers.
+The JIT ([`jit.c`](src/jit.c)) lifts basic blocks of guest instructions, changing each one to translate guest virtual memory and use a register struct instead of the host registers.
 No optimizations between instructions are implemented.
 Essentially, an instruction like `mov rcx, qword [rdx]` becomes:
 ```asm
 "mov rcx, qword [rdx]":